Lactarius rufulus

-Lactarius rufulus, commonly known as the rufous candy cap, is a species of fungus in the family Russulaceae.
+Lactarius rufulus, also known as the rufous candy cap or the southern candy cap, is a species of fungus in the family Russulaceae.
 The fruit bodies have fleshy brownish-red caps up to 10 cm wide, and closely spaced pinkish-yellow gills.
 The stem is up to 12 cm long and 3 cm thick and colored similarly to the cap.
-The species, known only from California, Arizona, and Mexico, grows on the ground in leaf litter near oak trees.
 The fruit bodies resembles those of L. rufus, but L. rufulus tends to grow in clusters at a common base, rather than solitarily or in groups.
 A distinguishing microscopic characteristic is the near absence of large, spherical cells called sphaerocysts that are otherwise common in Lactarius species.

+The species, known only from California, Arizona, and Mexico, grows on the ground in leaf litter near oak trees.
 Lactarius rufulus mushrooms are edible, and have an odor resembling maple syrup.
 They have been used to flavor confections and desserts.

 Taxonomy

 The species was first described by American mycologist Charles Horton Peck in 1907, based on specimens collected at Stanford University in California.
 The type collections were made by A.M.
 Patterson and S. Nohara, botany students at the Leland Stanford Junior University who made a number of collections during the winter of 1906–07.

 Lactarius rufulus is classified in the section Thejogali of the subgenus Russularia of the genus Lactarius.
 The surface characteristics of many species in section Thejogali (as defined by Hesler and Smith in 1979) are called rimulose-areolate (irregularly cracked, with the cracks crossing one another) based on a surface with "numerous mounds of inflated cells" paired together with crevices.

 The mushroom is commonly known as the "rufous candy cap".